 Bishkek is too often shoved on the sightseeing scrapheap for fear that there’s nothing to see.
 But, what it lacks in ‘sights’, it makes up for in bonkers eccentricity.
-Locals call is the ‘Paris’ of Central Asia; not quite… but well worth a visit for its rigid, tree-lined avenues a la Russia, and its crazy bazaar where nomads tout honey, Uzbeks sell horsemeat, and Koreans peddle kimchi by the bag load.
+Locals call is the ‘Paris’ of Central Asia; not quite… but well worth a visit for its rigid, tree-lined avenues a la Russia, and its crazy bazaar where nomads tout honey, Uzbeks sell horsemeat, and Koreans peddle kimchi by the bagload.

 A mesmerising place of wildflower pastures, fir-covered hills and ice-blue mountain streams, the Jety-Oguz Canyon is a formation of burnt red, jutting sandstone cliffs from which it gets its name: ‘Seven Bulls’.
 A magical spot for horse riding, walking and camping, there is a wealth of myth and legend surrounding the Seven Bulls, which the wonderful Kyrgyz are happy to impart.

-A city to the east of the phenomenal Lake Issyk-Kul, Karakol might not be the prettiest, but it’s intriguing: you can Alpine trek, climb mountains and ski throughout the year; its architecture is a poignant, Russian-era spread of whitewashed houses with faded blue shutter; and the Animal Market is an unintentionally comical mix of fat sheep, hay bales, horses and exasperated shepherds.
+A city to the east of the phenomenal Lake Issyk-Kul, Karakol might not be the prettiest, but it’s intriguing.
+You can Alpine trek, climb mountains and ski throughout the year; its architecture is a poignant, Russian-era spread of whitewashed houses with faded blue shutter; and the Animal Market is an unintentionally comical mix of fat sheep, hay bales, horses and exasperated shepherds.

 Reportedly 3,000 years old, Osh is Kyrgyzstan’s oldest city.
-It’s marked at the centre by the Sulaiman Too, a mountain decorated with interesting Muslim mosques, shrines and mausoleums, and has a couple of notable museums that history fans will love – the Kurmanjan Datka, is an ethnographic museum detailing Kyrgyzstan’s Silk Road past as well as tribes and clans that exist today.
+It’s marked at the center by the Sulaiman Too, a mountain decorated with interesting Muslim mosques, shrines and mausoleums, and has a couple of notable museums that history fans will love – the Kurmanjan Datka, is an ethnographic museum detailing Kyrgyzstan’s Silk Road past as well as tribes and clans that exist today.